 With technician and end-user signatures able to be captured onsite, required reports can be created immediately, emailed to the customer and then stored in the cloud for 24/7 access by the dealer, end-user and/or Authority Having Jurisdiction (AHJ).

-Service contracts are a great source of RMR for dealers.
+Service contracts are a great source of recurring monthly revenue (RMR) for dealers.
 Dealers who can automate their contractual responsibilities, such as walk tests, can greatly improve their RMR returns.
 The same software tools that tie into the panel for testing can also be used to stay on top of upcoming inspections, almost automating the process for dealers while offering immediate access to site histories and maps — all stored securely in the cloud.

 There are many functions that previously were performed as sidecar applications to the fire alarm control panel.
-Voice evacuation is an example, where a separate system tied into the fire alarm panel was the only technological means for broadcasting recorded messages or live pages.
+Voice evacuation is a good example, where a separate system tied into the fire alarm panel was the only technological means for broadcasting pre-recorded messages or sending live pages.
 These sidecar systems still exist, but combination fire alarm and voice evacuation panels are becoming more common.
 Manufacturers like Notifier and Silent Knight offer these combination panels, which include mass notification abilities that meet the requirements prescribed by the National Fire Protection Association (NFPA) and the Department of Defense for emergency communication/mass notification systems.

 These emergency communication systems (ECS) expand the fire alarm system to respond to more than just fire events.
 Companies like Fire-Lite Alarms have even developed a method for allowing authorized individuals to call into the control panel using a cell phone or landline to send live pages.